EVerest/everest-core/doc/config_service/README.md

   Examples: ConnectionTimeout, MasterPassGroupId

 ## Requirements for OCPP201 module
-* Pull device model implementation out of libocpp and provide external implementation of device model API
+* Provide external implementation of device model API
-* Implement Device model API as part of OCPP201 module
+* Implement `device_model_storage.hpp` as part of OCPP201 module
 * Device model implementation must differntiate between internally and externally managed variables
-  * Internally Managed: Owned, stored and accessed by OCPP201 module in device model storage
+  * Internally Managed: Owned, stored and accessed by OCPP201 module in device model storage (implementation in libocpp can be used)
   * Externally Managed: Owned, stored and accessed via EVerest config service
   * For externally managed variables a mapping to the EVerest configuration parameter needs to be defined
 * Add property for internally or externally managed to each variable in the component schemas